With Professional Certification as a grades 1-6 teacher in New York State

-For professional certification admission, please submit a resume and: (a) proof of early childhood, elementary or secondary school teacher initial NYS certification (formerly provisional) or certification from another state, or (b) proof that you have completed an accredited Elementary, Early Childhood or Secondary teacher preparation/student teaching program.
+For professional certification admission, please submit a resume and: (a) proof of elementary or secondary school teacher initial NYS certification (formerly provisional) or certification from another state, or (b) proof that you have completed an accredited Elementary or Secondary teacher preparation/student teaching program.
 An undergraduate GPA of 3.0 is a minimum requirement.
 Teaching experience is desirable, but not required.

-The MA Program in Curriculum and Teaching with Professional Certification at the Elementary level (MA-CUED), provides students with a core of common courses and experiences in critical study of pedagogy and curriculum in combination with systematic study of disciplinary foundations of school subject matters (“content”) and subject-specific pedagogies (“pedagogy”) in the area of licensure.
+The M.A. degree program in Curriculum and Teaching leading to Professional Teacher Certification from NYSED at the Elementary level (MA-CUED), provides students with a core of common courses and experiences in critical study of pedagogy and curriculum in combination with systematic study of disciplinary foundations of school subject matters (“content”) and subject-specific pedagogies (“pedagogy”) in the area of licensure.

-Prospective students whose professional interests center around teaching in school settings, regardless of licensure status or future plans are urged to consult with Admissions and/or the Program Director early in your process.
-We have several different program pathways you may want to consider (including some that do not lead to certification), and we may have suggestions with respect to subjects/licensure areas in addition to those listed above.
+Prospective students whose professional interests center around teaching in school settings, regardless of licensure status or future plans are urged to consult with the Office of Admissions and/or the Program Director early in their matriculation.
+We have several different degree program pathways students may want to consider (including some that do not lead to teacher certification), and we may have suggestions with respect to subjects/licensure areas in addition to those listed above.
 Also, licensure requirements are complex, and they differ from state to state.
-We can give preliminary advice on these, and can refer you to the licensure/certification experts at Teachers College as needed though we have no made an official determination if the program leads to certification in other states.
+We can give preliminary advice on these, and can refer students to the licensure/certification experts at Teachers College as needed though we have not made an official determination if the program leads to certification in other states.

-The MA with Professional Certification, Elementary (MA-CUED for short) helps educators who bring imagination, critical spirit, respect for the capacities of all children and young people, and love of teaching and learning to their work.
+The M.A. degree leading to Professional Teacher Certification, Elementary (MA-CUED for short) helps educators who bring imagination, critical spirit, respect for the capacities of all children and young people, and love of teaching and learning to their work.
 We seek to prepare educators who will increasingly exert leadership (informally and/or formally) with their colleagues, in their school settings, and in the field more broadly.
-The program revolves round three core tenets:
+The degree program revolves around three core tenets:

-With careful planning and advising, this 32 point program can be completed in twelve months for full-time students starting in the fall or summer semesters.
+With careful planning and advising, this 32 point degree program may be completed in twelve months for full-time students starting in the fall or summer semesters.
 However, program faculty believe that students get more out of the experiences if the program is done at a slower pace.
-Students have five years to complete their program.
+Students have five years to complete their degree program.

-Students in the MA-CUED take some courses, and engage in some joint activities, with students in other Curriculum and Teaching programs, in particular, the MA in C&T with Professional Certification at the Secondary level (MA-CUSD), the Master of Education (Ed.M) in C&T (60 points) and the MA in Curriculum and Teaching (MA-CURR).
+Students in the MA-CUED take some courses, and engage in some joint activities, with students in other Curriculum and Teaching programs, in particular, the M.A. in C&T leading to Professional Teacher Certification at the Secondary level (MA-CUSD), the Master of Education (Ed.M) in C&T (60 points) and the M.A. in Curriculum and Teaching (MA-CURR).
 Faculty, as well as students, work together across all of these programs—all of which are devoted equally to the critical study and improvement of pedagogy, curriculum, and society.

-Please see “MA in Curriculum & Teaching with Professional Certification (MA-CUED, MA-CUSD) Program Guide” for further information about program purposes, structure and expectations; and for answers to Frequently Asked Questions.
+Please see “M.A. in Curriculum & Teaching Leading to Professional Teacher Certification (MA-CUED, MA-CUSD) Program Guide” for further information about program purposes, structure and expectations; and for answers to Frequently Asked Questions.

-Please see “MA in Curriculum & Teaching with Professional Certification (MA-CUED, MA-CUSD) Program Guide” for further information about advising.
+Please see “M.A. in Curriculum & Teaching Leading to Professional Teacher Certification (MA-CUED, MA-CUSD) Program Guide” for further information about advising.

 Requirements and schedule notes are correct as of publication.
 Please check the online schedule for most current scheduling information: https://www.tc.columbia.edu/courses/.
-In case of confusion, consult with your advisor.
+In case of confusion, consult with the assigned advisor.
 Students are responsible for meeting all program requirements.
 Please plan accordingly.

 Core (SHARED) Courses.
-All students in the MAs in Curriculum & Teaching with Professional Certification (CUED, CUSD) are required to take the following (14 points):
+All students in the M.A. in Curriculum & Teaching leading to Professional Teacher Certification (CUED, CUSD) are required to take the following (14 points):

 C&T 4002 Curriculum Theory and History (3) Fall, Spring, Summer